 Lump-sum settlements are just what it sounds like, the insurance pays you one large amount of money at once.
 This allows for the agency to wash away its financial obligation to you.
 Furthermore when you receive worker’s compensation benefits you typically get a set amount of money per week until you are medically cleared to work again by your doctor.
 This idea is contrary to the lump sum settlement which gives you everything at once.

 Although a judge must approve them first, Compromise and Release Agreements allow injured workers to take a one-time lump-sum settlement for past, present, and expected wage losses or for both their wage losses and their medical benefits.
 If approved, an injured worker could receive his or her settlement in as little as one week.
 In addition, only the interest on deferred amounts is taxable.

 Another question that we often receive is regarding accepting a lump sum settlement.

 The answer to the question of whether or not you should sign such an agreement is more complicated.

-For more than two decades, the Law Offices of Gross & Kenny, LLP, have dedicated their entire practice to helping injured workers get the complete package of Workers’ Compensation and disability benefits they are entitled to under the law.
-For a free consultation about your claim, call our Philadelphia Workers’ Compensation lawyers at 267-589-0090 or contact us online.
+For more than two decades, Gross & Kenny, LLP, have dedicated their entire practice to helping injured workers get the complete package of workers’ compensation and disability benefits they are entitled to under the law.
+For a free consultation about your claim, call our Philadelphia workers’ compensation lawyers at 215-512-1500 or contact us online.